Course page PDF

 Speech

-Learning = the ability to improve on future tasks based on experience.
+Learning = improving on future tasks based on experience (data).

-• For many tasks, we have no idea how to program a solution — only how to show examples.
+• For most of these tasks we have no idea how to program a solution — only how to show examples.

 Three kinds of learning